chengchen666/PhoenixOS-Remoting/README.md

 You should specify `default` feature in both `client/server`'s Cargo.toml to decide which communication methods will be compiled.
 For example, if you want to use RDMA communication method, you should add `"rdma"` into the `default` feature in `client/Cargo.toml` and `server/Cargo.toml`.

-The default configuration using shared memory communication method and using emulator to simulate network communication.

 ## Config

 You can use `config.toml` file to config communication type, buffer size, RDMA server listener socket and so on.

-Due to `cargo` will use cwd as running root folder, use absolute path for config file.
-The default path will be `xpuremoting/config.toml`.
-If you want a specific path, you can use environment variable `NETWORK_CONFIG` customize it.
-For example: `NETWORK_CONFG="/path/to/my/config cargo run`.
+Since `cargo` will use cwd as running root folder, you should use absolute path for config file.
+The default path will be `/workspace/config.toml`.
+If you want a specific path, you can use the environment variable `NETWORK_CONFIG` to customize it.
+For example: `NETWORK_CONFIG=/workspace/config.toml cargo run server`.

 ### Emulator

 The network emulator is a component used to simulate system performance under different network conditions.
 When enabled, it calculates network latency and make the message receiver busy-wait, thus simulating the network overhead caused by RTT and bandwidth.
 Real-world tests have shown that the emulator's performance deviates from the actual conditions by no more than 5%.
 You can configure the `rtt` and `bandwidth` settings in `config.toml`.

-By default, the network emulator is enabled, and this feature is only available when using shared memory.
-To disable the emulator, you can simply remove the `emulator` field from the default features in the `client/Cargo.toml`, `server/Cargo.toml`, and `network/Cargo.toml` files.
+This feature is only available when using shared memory.
+To enable the emulator, you can simply add `emulator` to the default features in `client/Cargo.toml` and `server/Cargo.toml`.

 ## Test